 I have been quilting for a loooong time.
 The tools that were available when I started (1978) were very limited.
-Simple things, like scissors, cloth tape measure, cereal boxes (to make templates!).
+Simple things, like scissors, cloth tape measure, and cereal boxes (to make templates!).

 Patterns were few and far between.
 You could find patterns in newspapers (my grandma got hers from Capers Weekly).
 Magazines would have them, or in my case, I found the mother lode with an early McCalls Magazine. (see photo to right - I still have it!!!).
 Here is the list of supplies that they suggest to make the quilt.

 The right quilt supplies make sewing a pleasure.
 Find out more about all the notions you need to get stitching quickly and easily.
 Listed below (not the list above!!) are what I consider the essentials for today's new quilters.

 The photo to the left shows a pin cushion, masking tape, scissors, seam ripper, rotary cutter and cutting mat.

 My absolute favorite ruler (that I have purchased more than once) is the Creative Grids 6.5" x 24.5" ruler.
 It is perfect for cutting across the width of fat quarters or regular yardage.
 Use one side for half inch measurements or flip it around to use the other side for full inch increments.

 My favorite cutting mats are by OLFA.
 You can get a variety of sizes.
 But, for your first mat, get the 24" x 36" self-healing mat.